 The Radical Party’s proposals for reform are based on the following principles:

-- the system should enable electors to vote for the party they want to win without being obliged to choose between vote tactically or wasting their votes;
+- the system should enable electors to vote for the party they want to win without being obliged to choose between voting tactically or wasting their votes;

-- it should make it possible for popular independents and representatives of action groups with strong local support to be elected;
+- the system should make it possible for popular independents and representatives of action groups with strong local support to be elected;

 - it should not involve party lists with the cronyism and patronage they bring – candidates should be selected by local people in the constituencies where they stand;